turtlegraphics/elevators/README.md

 * `-g`: Use output formatted for graphics, see below.

 Each event that occurs in the simulation will be indicated by one line of output.
-The `-g` option changes the output so it may be fed into the graphics display, see below.

 person records
 --------------